elaforge/karya/doc/examples.md

 each part is doubled an octave up, the upper and lower parts also differ.

-There is also extensive use of hierarchical score to express the sometimes complciated structure of repeats, and the use of nested tempos to express broad tempo changes combined with local expressive variations.
+There is also extensive use of hierarchical score to express the sometimes complicated structure of repeats, and the use of nested tempos to express broad tempo changes combined with local expressive variations.

 <br>